anastasiajsokol/SafeMem/README.md

 This library's implementation of memory checked malloc / free is still in progress.

 If you know of any solutions for Windows please let me know. (_CrtSetAllocHook looks promising)

+### memory allocating using inline assembly and os calls

+Use valgrind or a different tool.